jianzongwu/Awesome-Open-Vocabulary/README.md

 ## Introduction

-In this survey, we present the first detailed survey on the Open Vocabulary tasks, including open vocabulary object detection, open vocabulary segmentation and 3D/video open vocabulary tasks.
+In this survey, we present the first detailed survey on the open vocabulary tasks, including open vocabulary object detection, open vocabulary segmentation, and 3D/video open vocabulary tasks.

 ![Alt Text](figs/timeline.jpg)